IFOA-2025-DevOps-Fundamentals/intro-to-cloud-computing/sections/04_it-innovations.md

 6. Typically, there is a logical separation between microservices: individual microservices often run in (cloud based) containers

-## Microservices and enabled technologies
+## Microservices and Enabled Technologies

 Having several microservices designed and deployed independently allowed for several technological improvements:
 - continuous implementation and deployment (DevOps) of large, complex applications: